This Day in History: October 29th- The Nightmare Nurse

 (Signed).
 JANE TOPPAN

 The 1906 Times piece also noted that, “She was continually soothing supposed patients, urging them to take imaginary doses, and crying out that they were dying…”

 They concluded, “She has, naturally, grown weaker, and weaker.
 And as her strength has waned the victims of her past have been more frequent and more terrifying.
 Sometimes now, it is not the attendants, but some of her victims who have returned to deal with her, even as she dealt with them.
 And she cowers in abject fear before vengeance which she believes is pursuing her – all unconscious of the punishment which really has overtaken her.”

-Despite her reported state, she lived for over three decades more, dying at the age of 84 in 1938.
+Despite her reported state, she lived for over three decades more, dying at the age of either 81 in 1938.

 - The Unsolved Case of the Murderous Belle Gunness, “Lady Bluebeard”

 - The Twisted Tale of Delphine LaLaurie and Her House of Horrors